 - Don’t leave your sense of humour behind.

 While it might be a tall order to expect you to laugh in an exam, it’s important to recognise when an author is using irony or satire or hyperbole to comic effect.
-You can drastically misread a text if you miss the fact that it isn’t being entirely serious. - Don’t bluster.
+You can drastically misread a text if you miss the fact that it isn’t being entirely serious.

-Writing something like ‘it is clear that…’ or ‘it is certainly the case that…’ is bluster.
-It makes your reader immediately ask ‘is it clear?’
-Instead of trying to beat your reader into submission with overconfidence, add lots of evidence to back up your point.
-And if the text is genuinely ambiguous, there’s nothing wrong with expressing some uncertainty about its meaning: it might be that the writer wants to confuse or disorientate the reader.
-This might be the case, for example, in a poem about grief or loss or mental illness, so you should be prepared to investigate this. - Don’t rely on comments about ‘engaging the reader’.
+If the text is genuinely ambiguous, there’s nothing wrong with expressing some uncertainty about its meaning: it might be that the writer wants to confuse or disorientate the reader.
+This might be the case, for example, in a poem about grief or loss or mental illness, so you should be prepared to investigate this.

 Every written text – from prize-winning novels to instruction manuals for microwaves – need to ‘engage the reader’ in some way.
 The observation that a writer uses a certain technique in order to ‘engage the reader’ is too bland, too obvious, and too general to have any use or explanatory power in your essays.
-The same goes for comments about a text being ‘accessible’ or ‘relatable’ to the reader: these aren’t nearly specific or interesting enough to warrant inclusion. - Don’t rely on jargon.
+The same goes for comments about a text being ‘accessible’ or ‘relatable’ to the reader: these aren’t nearly specific or interesting enough to warrant inclusion.

-A good knowledge of literary terms can be useful, but don’t think that they are substitute for perceptive critical analysis.
+A good knowledge of literary terms is useful, but don’t think that they are substitute for perceptive critical analysis.
 The examiners will not be impressed by a checklist of technical observations that have no relation to your overall argument or the point of each paragraph.
 Yes, it might be true that the novelist uses synecdoche or that the poem is an example of the Petrarchan sonnet, but so what?
 What is the relevance of that observation to what you are trying to say about these texts?
-It might also be the case that you don’t know the technical term for a certain aspect of the text.
-Don’t worry about this!
-Just talk about it anyway.
-In fact, putting things in your own words can often sound better than an essay crammed with technical terms. - Don’t reduce texts to generalities of genre or time period.

 Don’t be too quick to lump a text in with a historical trend or generic commonplace.
 It doesn’t necessarily tell us much to say that ‘the passage is an example of Renaissance humanist thinking’ or ‘this trope is a staple of science fiction’.
 Better to look at what is distinctive about the passage.
 Tell us about this text.
-Be as specific as you can. - Don’t forget to notice contrasts.
+Be as specific as you can.

 While the ELAT is a comparative exercise, this doesn’t mean you’re supposed to only point out similarities.
 Instead, think of comparison as a methodology: when we put two texts side by side, we begin to notice things about each that wouldn’t be apparent if we hadn’t done the comparison.
 The contrasts between the texts are often especially fruitful to discuss because, once again, they enable you to tune into nuances and idiosyncrasies of the texts you’re discussing.